-Under the heading of “single branding” fall those agreements which have as their main element the fact that the buyer is obliged or induced to concentrate its orders for a particular type of product with one supplier.
-That requirement can be found

-111 See paragraph 85 of Communication from the Commission – Notice – Guidelines on the application of Article 81(3) of the Treaty, OJ C 101, 27.4.2004, p.
-97.

-112 See Judgment in Joined Cases C-395/96 P and C-396/96 P Compagnie Maritime Belge EU:C:2000:132, paragraph 130.
-Similarly, the application of Article 101(3) does not prevent the application of the Treaty rules on the free movement of goods, services, persons and capital.
-These provisions are in certain circumstances applicable to agreements, decisions and concerted practices within the meaning of Article 101(1), see to that effect Judgment in Case C-309/99 Wouters EU:C:2002:98, paragraph 120.

-113 See in this respect Judgment in Case T-51/89 Tetra Pak (I) EU:T:1990:41.
-See also paragraph 106 of Communication from the Commission - Notice – Guidelines on the application of Article 81(3) of the Treaty, OJ C 101, 27.4.2004, p.
-97.

-amongst others in non-compete and quantity-forcing clauses imposed on the buyer.
-A non- compete arrangement is based on an obligation or incentive scheme which results in the buyer purchasing more than 80% of its requirements on a particular market from only one supplier.
-It does not mean that the buyer can only buy directly from the supplier, but that the buyer will de facto not buy and resell or incorporate competing goods or services.
-Quantity-forcing on the buyer is a weaker form of non- compete, where incentives or obligations agreed between the supplier and the buyer result in the latter concentrating its purchases to a large extent with one supplier.
-Quantity-forcing may for example take the form of minimum purchase requirements, stocking requirements or non-linear pricing, such as conditional rebate schemes or a two-part tariff (fixed fee plus a price per unit).
-A so-called English clause, requiring the buyer to report any better offer and allowing him only to accept such an offer when the supplier does not match it, can be expected to have the same effect as a single branding obligation, especially when the buyer has to reveal who makes the better offer.
+Under the heading of ‘single branding’ fall those agreements which have as their main element the fact that the buyer is obliged or induced to concentrate its orders for a particular type of product with one supplier.
+That requirement can be found amongst others in non-compete and quantity forcing clauses agreed with the buyer.
+A non- compete arrangement is based on an obligation or incentive scheme which causes the buyer to purchase more than 80% of its requirements on a particular market from only one supplier.
+This does not mean that the buyer must buy directly from the supplier, but that the buyer must de facto not buy, sell or incorporate competing goods or services.
+Quantity forcing on the buyer is a weaker form of non- compete, where incentives or obligations agreed between the supplier and the buyer result in the latter concentrating its purchases to a large extent with one supplier.
+Quantity forcing may, for example, take the form of minimum purchase requirements, stocking requirements or non-linear pricing, such as conditional rebate schemes or a two-part tariff (fixed fee plus a price per unit).
+A so-called English clause, requiring the buyer to report any better offer and allowing the buyer to accept such an offer only if the supplier does not match it, can be expected to have the same effect as a single branding obligation, especially when the buyer has to reveal who makes the better offer.

-The possible competition risks of single branding are foreclosure of the market to competing suppliers and potential suppliers, softening of competition and facilitation of collusion between suppliers in case of cumulative use and, where the buyer is a retailer selling to end-consumers, a loss of in-store inter-brand competition.
+The possible competition risks of single branding are foreclosure of the market to competing suppliers and potential suppliers, softening of competition and facilitation of collusion between suppliers in the case of cumulative use and, where the buyer is a retailer, a loss of in-store inter-brand competition.
 Such restrictive effects have a direct impact on inter-brand competition.